Rising airline emissions could trigger global caps as early as 2024 -trade group

 "The economics are tough," she told Reuters.

-(Reporting By Allison Lampert in Montreal and Rajesh Kumar Singh in Chicago; Additional reporting by Kate Abnett in Brussels; Editing by Ben Klayman and Josie Kao)
+(Reporting By Allison Lampert in Montreal and Rajesh Kumar Singh in Chicago; Additional reporting by Kate Abnett in Brussels; Editing by Ben Klayman, Josie Kao and Chizu Nomiyama)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))